 Welcome to the

 My name is Carmen Brancato from Philadelphia, Pa.
-I am a volunteer for the Fisher House Foundation and the Disabled American Veterans charities.
-I come from a military family with my Dad and both grandfathers having served in the Marines, my son presently serving in the Army having returned from a deployment in Afghanistan, my sister, an Army nurse recently promoted to Lieutenant Colonel presently stationed at Ft.
-Benning, GA, a brother-in-law in the Navy and myself having served a short time in the Marines.
+I am a volunteer for three charities that support our wounded veterans: Fisher House Foundation, Disabled American Veterans, and The Wounded Warrior Project.
+I come from a military family with my Dad and both grandfathers having served in the Marines.
+My son is presently serving as a Warrant Officer in the Army and is stationed at Ft.
+Bragg.
+My sister retired as a Lieutenant Colonel in the Army and her husband is currently serving in the Navy.
+I, myself, served a short time in the Marines.

-To gain the public's awareness of the charity, I decided to redo my 1969 Camaro SS in a military theme with images of all of our armed forces in action and logos for the Fisher House Foundation charity and its website.
-I made a call to Arizona Designs in Maple Shade, New Jersey and the project was underway.
+To gain the public's awareness of the charities, I decided to wrap my 1969 Camaro with military graphics.
+I found a company in New Jersey to help layout the designs I came up with and the project was underway.
 I sold my truck the next week in order to finance the project, and on July 4, 2009, the car made its debut.
 There were numerous events that summer where the car was on display - from military venues and homecomings to big name concerts, NASCAR races, major league sporting events, and nationwide car shows.
 After being invited to the SEMA show in Las Vegas that November of 2009, the car really started to gain recognition.
-There were many major companies that believed in the Fisher House Foundation and Disabled American Veterans charities and wanted to help in any way they could.
-I was introduced to a lot of great people that truly opened the doors for me to be able to attend events, both military and civilian, that enabled me to promote the charity.
+There were many major companies that believed in the charities and wanted to help in any way they could.
+I was introduced to a lot of great people that truly opened the doors for me to be able to attend events, both military and civilian, and enabled me to promote the charities.

 All of the costs for the Camaro's graphics, fuel, tolls and maintenance each year have been covered by my own finances, which hasn't been easy for my family, but it is a small sacrifice compared to those being made by our troops and their families.
-Again, please take the time to visit the Fisher House Foundation and the Disabled American Veterans charity websites to see all of the great ways this charity is helping our severely wounded troops and their families and please make a donation so these programs can continue.
+Again, please take the time to visit the Fisher House Foundation, Disabled American Veterans, and The Wounded Warrior Project charity websites to see all of the great ways they are helping our severely wounded troops and their families.
+Please make a donation so these programs can continue.
 Thank you in advance for your time and support.
 The greatest casualty of war is being forgotten.

 Carmen J. Brancato